Sashmika11/alx-system_engineering-devops/0x01-shell_permissions/README.md

-write a script that prints the effective username of the current user
+(3)write a script that prints out the effective user of the current user (4)